What is Medicare?

 What Original Medicare Does Not Cover

-While Medicare provides strong hospital and medical coverage, there are several services it generally does not cover, including:
+While Medicare provides strong hospital and medical coverage, there are several services it generally does not cover such as:

 Routine dental care